sribarrow/lunch-and-learn-rust/docs/jargon.md

     let sb = sa;
 ```
 #### Clone
 By default, Rust does not copy heap data.
-To make a deep copy (i.e., to copy both stack and heap), we can use the clone.
+To make a deep copy (i.e., to copy both stack and heap), we can use clone.
 Below will have different memory address for sa and sb.
 ```
     let sa = String::from("Learning Rust")
     let sb = sa.clone();
 ```
 #### Reference or Borrowing
-Reference is the way of passing variable without taking ownership by passing the value by pointer reference to the address of the value.
+Reference is the way of passing variable without taking ownership.
+Here the pointer/reference to the address of the value is passed.
 When a value stored on heap is passed as argument to a function, the original variable goes out of scope.
-If the original value should still be valid, we pass the &variable and this is called Borrowing.
+If the original value should still be valid, we pass the &variable (reference) and this is called Borrowing.

+#### Package
+A package is the project in Rust.
+Its created using the command `cargo new package_name`.
+By default a package is created as binary.
+We can explicitly create a binary crate by using `cargo new --bin package_name`.
+To create a library crate use `cargo new --lib package_name`.
+A package must contain `cargo.toml`

+#### Crate
+It is the smallest compilable unit in Rust.
+A binary crate contains the fn main(), whereas a library crate doesn't.

+####